aws/dotnet/README.md

 [AWS Lambda - Lambda Functions (PowerShell)](https://docs.aws.amazon.com/lambda/latest/dg/powershell-programming-model.html)
 Lambda Developer guide describes in detail on how to write PowerShell Lambda functions and how to deploy them.

+## Talks

+You can find the code & slides presented at various conferences under `talk` folder.